FF-Q904 - Polisher Vevor - Free user manual and instructions

 INSTALLATION NOTES

-- Please dispose of all plastic bags carefully and keep them away from chi and pets.
+- Please dispose of all plastic bags carefully and keep them away from children and pets.

-- Although paying particular attention when manufacturing this product, you may be careful during the assembly process to avoid being scratched by sharp edges
+- Although particular attention is paid during manufacturing, be careful during assembly to avoid being scratched by sharp edges.

 - The product should be placed on a flat surface.